So you’ve decided you want a divorce. Now what?

 Who is likely going to be the main carer, and what sort of sacrifices will that involve?

 If you can talk to your partner about this, it can make life a lot easier if you can come to a mutual agreement on when and where your children will spend their time.

 Work Out How You Will Divide Your Assets

 Make a list of all your assets and look at how you might fairly divide them if you get a divorce.

 Assets could include your home, car, furniture and savings, but also things like investments, superannuation funds, and even your pets.
 You can do a financial settlement at any time after separation, so you don’t have to wait for a formal divorce before getting finances sorted.

 Try Mediation Before Going To Court

 Before you head down the legal route, hire a family lawyer and take your divorce proceedings to court, stop.
-Have you considered something more amicable, like mediation?
+Have you considered something more amicable, like family mediation?

 Mediation can not only save you lots of money, but also months if not years of your time and enormous stress.

-Here at Move On, our mediation services in Perth are usually just $875 per person (plus GST).
+Here at Move On, our divorce mediation services in Perth are usually just $875 per person (plus GST).
 That’s a whole lot cheaper than the going rate for most family lawyers in Perth.